philnova/insight-coding-challenge/README.md

 ### Additional Features

 All parameters presented in the problem statement, including lengths of time for the activity windows in Features 3 and 4, are tuneable parameters.

+## Testing

+The module src/profiler.py runs cProfiler on all four features using the test dataset.

+I use py.test for my unit tests.
+Run py.test from the root directory.